vamos2019/vamos2019.github.io/_pages/CFP.md

 * Artifacts, tools and demonstration papers: 4-6 pages (including references)
 * Panel proposals: 2 pages (including references)

 All submissions should be in English and follow the double column ACM template which can be found [here](https://www.acm.org/publications/proceedings-template).
+Please use the ***sigconf*** option.

 Papers should be submitted via Easychair [here](https://easychair.org/conferences/?conf=vamos2019).